ebeneliason/easy-pattern/README.md

 ```

 > [!NOTE]
-> Unlike the previous example, a table is provided for the pattern parameter in order to adjust the color and
+> Unlike the previous example, a table is provided for the `pattern` parameter in order to set the `color` and
-> alpha values used to generate the pattern with the given the dither.
+> `alpha` values used to generate the pattern with the given the dither.

 ### Ooze